Murtaza-2x/Team6-YHROCU-workflow/README.md

 3. **Configure environment variables**:

-   Copy .env.example to .env (if provided) or create a new .env file.
+   Use .env if provided or create a new .env file.

    Add your database credentials, Auth0 credentials, and any other sensitive info.